oxfamamerica/django-media-explorer/README.md

     title = models.CharField(max_length=150)

-    #If you do not provide a type then
-    #lead media can take image/video/gallery
+    #If you do not provide a type then media can be image/video/gallery
     lead_media = MediaField()

     #Provide a specific type if you want to